 myIR, payments and more

-If you're unable to file your income tax return by the due date you may apply for an extension of time (EOT) to file it.
+If you can't file your income tax return by the due date you can apply for an extension of time (EOT) to file it.
 You will need to contact us to request an extension of time.

 Applying for an extension of time (EOT)